-Theoretically, the SDE naturally emerges when both space-inversion and time-reversal symmetries are broken.
-An external magnetic field is widely used to break the time-reversal symmetry to realize SDE.
+Theoretically, the SDE naturally emerges in the presence of broken space-inversion and time-reversal symmetries.
+An external magnetic field is often used to break time-reversal symmetry to realize SDE.
 Recently, it has also been experimentally shown that a sign change of the SDE can be realized by tuning the applied magnetic field \cite{sign_reversal_sde_2023,sign_change_2024}.
-Compared with magnetic field, the control of SDE by applying voltages is relatively less investigated.
-In a helical superconductor-based Josephson junction under a biased voltage, it is theoretically found that the SDE can be modulated by the voltage, but no sign reversal is achieved \cite{voltage_bias_SDE}.
-As for the gate voltage control of SDE, a Josephson junction on the surface of a topological insulator is theoretically investigated, in which a sign change of SDE but with smaller magnitude is achieved by tuning the gate voltage when a strong in-plane magnetic field is applied and the junction length is long \cite{TI_sDE_gate}.
-Experimentally, a gate-tunable SDE has been studied in a three-terminal Josephson device, where a symmetric negative gate voltage is applied to all three gates \cite{three_terminal_sde}.
-It is shown that the diode efficiency and polarity can be changed for different electrostatic gating voltages at a given out-of-plane magnetic field.
+Compared with magnetic field control, the control of SDE by applying voltages is less investigated.
+In a helical superconductor-based Josephson junction under a biased voltage, it has been predicted that the SDE can be modulated by the voltage, but no sign reversal is achieved \cite{voltage_bias_SDE}.
+As for the gate voltage control of SDE, a Josephson junction on the surface of a topological insulator offers a sign change of SDE, albeit with a smaller magnitude, by tuning the gate voltage when a strong in-plane magnetic field is applied and the junction length is long \cite{TI_SDE_gate}.
+Experimentally, a gate-tunable SDE has been studied in a three-terminal Josephson device \cite{three_terminal_sde}, showing that the diode efficiency and polarity can be changed for different electrostatic gating voltages at a given out-of-plane magnetic field.

 The research on SDE has focused almost exclusively on charge transport.
-However, in light of the importance of spintronics both in terms of practical devices and fundamental research, a natural question is if there exists a SDE for spin?
+However, in light of the importance of spintronics both in terms of practical devices and fundamental research, a natural question is if it is possible to obtain non-reciprocal spin transport without dissipation using superconductors.
+That is, can one obtain a spin-polarized supercurrent in one direction, whereas the spin-polarization vanishes for current flow in the opposite direction?
 To the best of our knowledge, this question has only been very recently addressed \cite{spin_SDE} where it was shown that a spin version of SDE is possible, albeit under challenging conditions.
 (1) It requires a rare $p$-wave superconductor, which $\text{Sr$_2$Ru}\text{O}_4$ was believed to be \cite{mackenzie_rmp_03}, but recently was experimentally shown \cite{pustogow_nature_19} to not exhibit $p$-wave superconductivity after all, (2) it requires spin-orbit interactions which are weak in magnitude due to their relativistic origin, resulting in (3) a limited diode efficiency.